davideicardi/es4kafka/README.md

 - Events are the single source of truth
 - Business logic separation
 - Adding projections easily
+- Schema evolution can be a little easier (but always a pain!)
 - Dedicated storage can be added if needed for a specific projection (Elasticsearch, MongoDb, Cassandra, ...)

 Why JVM?